DaveSenn/AspNetPerfTest/README.md

 In the case of this specific project, I found it wonderful to be able to add a new feature in each language/framework or refactor and have tests ready to go.

+**Note: You will need to run one of the backends to run these tests.**

+The test script will setup, run, and teardown the database for you.

 Run `test.sh` as follows: